 A great place to go is in the Paradise area of the park, as it has scenic views.
 That said, you should check in with rangers or via the park’s social media for weather updates.
 They will be able to recommend fantastic routes or advise you about areas with the highest chances of avalanches.

 For more experienced hikers or snowshoe enthusiasts, the hike from Narada Falls to Reflection Lake is a brilliant pick.
 Be warned, as it has an elevation gain of 1,150 feet.
 After this, it’s smooth sailing and full of great photo opportunities.
-Check this post for more breathtaking waterfalls in Washington.
+Check this post for more breathtaking waterfalls in Washington, or visit waterfall hikes by Seattle, such as Myrtle Falls.

 Snowmobiling and Backcountry Skiing